-The study of the combining ability of the parents is an effective technique that permits identification of superior varieties to be used as parents for hybridization and also pinpoints cross combinations likely to be superior in their performance.
-Results of the combining ability analysis of the six parental lines and their 30 $F_1$ hybrids are discussed below.
+The study of the combining ability of the parents is an effective technique that permits identification of superior for hybridization varieties tobe used as parents and also cross combinations likely to be superior pinpoints in their Results of the combining ability analysis of performance. the six parental lines and their 30 $F_1$ hybrids are discussed below.